FakelsHub/sfall-wiki/docs/arrays.md

 * `int load_array(mixed key)`:
   - loads array from savegame data by the same key provided in `save_array`
   - returns array ID or zero (0) if none found

-## Backward compatibility notes

-For those who used arrays in their mods before sfall 3.4:

-* There is an INI parameter **arraysBehavior** in **Misc** section of ddraw.ini.
-If set to 0, all scripts which used sfall arrays before should work.
-This basically changes that `create_array` will create permanent arrays which are "saved" by default and their ID is also permanent.
-It is 1 by default.

-* If `arraysBehaviour=0`:
-  Arrays are created and manipulated with the `xxx_array` functions.
-An array must first be created with `create_array` or `temp_array`, specifying how many data elements the array can hold.
-You can store any of ints, floats and strings in an array, and can mix all 3 in a single array.
-The id returned by `create/temp_array` can then be used with the other array functions.
-Arrays are shared between all scripts. (i.e. you can call `create_array` from one script, and then use the returned id from another script.)
-They are also saved across savegames.
-Arrays created with `temp_array` will be automatically freed at the end of the frame.
-These functions are safe, in that supplying a bad id or trying to access out of range elements will not crash the script. `create_array` is the only function that returns a permanent array, all other functions which return arrays (`string_split`, `list_as_array` etc,) all return temp arrays.
-You can use `fix_array` to make a temp array permanent.

-* How savegame compatibility is handled?<br>
-  Saved arrays are stored in **sfallgv.sav** file (in savegame) in new (more flexible) format, just after the old arrays.
-So basically, when you load older savegame, sfall will load arrays from old format and save them to new format on next game save.
-If you load savegame made with sfall 3.4 using sfall 3.3 (for example), game shouldn't crash, but all arrays will be lost.

-* Previously you had to specify size in bytes for array elements.
-This parameter is now ignored and you can store strings of arbitrary length in arrays.